Shock451/Python-Soup/README.md

 # Python-Beautiful Soup - Omi-obe

-Web scraping for open job information and results Practicing to use Beautiful soup better.
+Web scraping for open job information and results.

+Practicing to use Beautiful soup better.